Joual: History

 The creation of Joual can be traced back to the "era of silence", the period from the 1840s to the 1960s and the start of the Quiet Revolution.
 The "era of silence" was marked with stark stigmatization of the common working man.
 Written documents were not shared with the typical working class man, and the very strict form of French that was used by elites excluded a majority of the population.
 The Quiet Revolution during the 1960s was a time of awakening, in which the Quebec working class demanded more respect in society, including wider use of Québécois in literature and the performing arts.
 Michel Tremblay is an example of a writer who deliberately used Joual and Québécois to represent the working class populations of Quebec.
 Joual, a language of the working class, quickly became associated with slang and vulgar language.
 Despite its continued use in Canada, there are still ideologies present which place a negative connotation on the use of Joual.

-Origin of the name Joual
+Origin of the name

 Although coinage of the name joual is often attributed to French-Canadian journalist André Laurendeau, who in October 1959 wrote an article in Le Devoir criticizing the quality of the French language spoken by French Canadian students, the usage of this term throughout French-speaking Canada likely predates this text.